Working with differences – holding space for difficult conversations

 Prior knowledge The workshop builds on your teaching experience of working in and with student groups

-Language English en Dutch (see dates)
+Language English and Dutch (see dates)

 Trainer Erjo Beitler (TLC Central)